 - Where will you travel with your double stroller?
 Does the double travel stroller meet Disney stroller size requirements?
 Do the wheels need to be sturdy enough to withstand cobblestone streets while touring Europe with a baby?

 - Are you flying with a double stroller?
 If you will be flying with a stroller frequently, you’ll want a lightweight and compact double stroller.

 Flying with a Double Travel Stroller

 I have flown with many strollers over the years.
 Here are my best tips for flying with a double travel stroller:

 Check your airline to see if there are any restrictions on gate checking a double travel stroller.
 Some airlines restrict the weight to 20 pounds for gate checking.

 Find out if your stroller will be returned at the gate at the end of your flight.
 This isn’t always the case and having to deal with your carry-on, car seats, a baby and a toddler all the way to baggage claim will be a nightmare.

-If you check your double stroller with your luggage, make sure to protect it in a stroller travel bag.
+As you’ve seen, a double stroller for travel can be expensive, so if you plan to check yours with your luggage, make sure to protect your investment by transporting it in a stroller travel bag.

 Choose a double travel stroller that is compact and lightweight.
 You’ll need it to fit through a standard doorway.